Our Review Process

 Along with carbs, excess saturated fatty foods accumulate in the abdomen and contribute to insulin resistance.
 Even patients with stable weight need to look out for these foods, and consume healthy fats like nuts and avocados.

 According to studies conducted, people who skip breakfast are prone to high blood sugar levels due to the inhibition of beta cells in the pancreas, which produce insulin.
 These studies emphasize that breakfast is the most important meal of the day, especially for diabetic patients.
+Also read about high blood sugar symptoms and it's treatment.

 Working out is an essential part of keeping diabetes in check and increases insulin insensitivity.
 Exercising can help cells take up glucose from the blood and use it for energy.
 Inactivity has quite the opposite effect on the body and increases blood sugar levels.